 What’s a great way to show people how your products or services work?
 How do you prove that they can make a difference to someone’s life or business?
 And how do you get potential clients to trust you?

-The answer is with a well-written case study or two, written by a professional case study copywriter.
+The answer is by showcasing your success with some well-written case studies, written by a professional case study writer.

 A classic story…

-There’s a standard 3-stage formula for writing successful case studies.
+There’s a standard three-stage approach when it comes to successful case study writing.
 The exact wording changes but the approach follows the same approach of Problem / Solution / Result.

 It might be: Background / What We Did / The Difference We Made.
 Or any number of variants in the same vein.